pabloelt/pabloelt.github.io/content/project/project6/index.md

 Some of the actionable initiatives that the company can implement are the following:

-1. With the current information, it’s challenging to determine whether intermittent demand is due to stock-outs or simply zero demand for the product.
+1. With the current information, it is challenging to determine whether intermittent demand is due to stock-outs or simply zero demand for the product.
 Therefore, it is highly recommended to track warehouse data closely.

 2. To optimize sales and reduce warehouse costs, implementing a forecasting model based on machine learning algorithms can be highly effective.
 A bottom-up approach, starting at the product level, is particularly recommended in this context.